shampoofactory/the_kings_head/README.md

 The assembly language components are written in NASM syntax.

-The codebase assumes: AVX, AVX2, AES-NI, SHA and ERMSB extensions.
+The x86_64 codebase assumes: AVX, AVX2, AES-NI and SHA extensions.

+ERMSB support is desirable, but not essential, as `rep movsb` is used for short memory copies.

 ## License